A Cisco router’s architecture can be categorized into three operational planes:

 config TFTP load config files

-counters Control aging of interface counters
+counters Control aging of interface

-dhcp Enable DHCP server and relay agent
+dhcp Enable DHCP server and relay

 disable-ip-fast-frag Disable IP particle-based fast fragmentation